 Being able to read music would be an advantage although the course will teach you this.
 You do however have to be prepared to study an instrument as part of your course.
 You can select which instrument, which could be your voice if you would like to sing.
-To develop your skills to the appropriate standard for the course you will be required to attend additional peripatetic lessons (or singing lessons) each week in school.
+To develop your skills to the appropriate standard for the course you will be required to attend additional peripatetic lessons.